mk-fg/python-onedrive/doc/api.md

     * comments(obj\_id)

-        Get SkyDrive object, representing a list of comments for an object.
+        Get OneDrive object, representing a list of comments for an object.